Legalizing Existing Suites

 - Advise Community Standards when the work has been satisfactorily completed.

-When all work related to the building and/or plumbing permits is complete, Community Standards will:
+When all work related to the building and/or plumbing permits is complete, a Community Standards Bylaw Inspector will:

 - Issue an unqualified Occupancy Permit; or